llarkan/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

 The final step is to reconfigure your existing MongoDB applications to connect to Cosmos DB, and verify that they operate as before.
 This process requires you to modify the way in which your applications connect to the database, but the logic of your applications should remain unchanged.

-### Task 1: Enable MongoDB Aggregation Support

-1. In the **mongodb*nnn*** pane, under **Settings**, click **Preview Features**.
-2. Next to **Aggregation Pipeline**, click **Enable**.
-Wait while the aggregation pipeline is enabled.
-This feature adds support for MongoDB aggregate and grouping operations to the Cosmos DB database.
-It may take several minutes before the aggregation pipeline becomes available.
-Refresh the browser window to see the latest status of the feature.

-### Task 2: Reconfigure the DeviceDataQuery Application

 1. In the **mongodb*nnn*** pane, under **Settings**, click **Connection String**.
 2. On the **mongodb*nnn* Connection String** page, make a note of the following settings: